VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. |staticload| replace:: Static bending opening load on crack.
 .. |exclength| replace:: Excitation length.
 .. |tortuosity| replace:: Crack tortuosity, standard deviation of the crack trajectory.
-.. |numdraws| replace:: temporarily not documented
+.. |numdraws| replace:: Crack tortuosity is a statistical distribution, this parameter defines how many draws to take at each position along the crack for calculating the crack heating.
 .. |YoungsModulus| replace:: Youngs modulus of the material.
 .. |PoissonsRatio| replace:: Poissons Ratio of the material.
 .. |YieldStrength| replace:: Yield strength of the material.
 .. |Density| replace:: Density of the material.
-.. |crack_model_normal| replace:: Model used for calculating crack displacement normal to crack surface.
+.. |crack_model_normal| replace:: Which crack closure model to use for normal loading.
+Look at examples to put in the options.
+ModeI or Tada
-.. |crack_model_shear| replace:: Model used for calculating crack dispalcement in shear.
+.. |crack_model_shear| replace:: Which stick/slip model to use for shear loading.
+Look at examples to put in the options.
+ModeII ModeIII or Fabrikant
 .. |crack_model_shear_factor| replace:: Sensitivity factor for shear vs normal heating.
 .. |exc_t0| replace:: Start of excitation envelope ramp-up.
 .. |exc_t1| replace:: End of excitation envelope ramp-up.